 Do they contain any malicious software libraries?
 Are there any bugs?
 Have they been tampered with?
-If you don’t know the answers to these questions, you’re leaving your organization open to vulnerabilities.
+If you don’t know the answers to these questions, you’re leaving your organisation open to vulnerabilities.

 Maintaining container security is challenging.
 Containers don’t have the same architecture as traditional operating systems and virtual machines, making it more difficult to collect “host” evidence.
 Containers also lack the “snapshot” function that gives you a forensic copy of its memory, file systems and related components.